-d) Students will acquire and develop transferable skills such that they are able to: D1: Apply their skills in problem-solving, communication, information retrieval, working with others and the effective use of general IT facilities.
+C7: Understanding of different roles within an engineering team and the ability to exercise initiative and personal responsibility, which may be as a team member or leader.
+(P11m). d) Students will acquire and develop transferable skills such that they are able to: D1: Apply their skills in problem-solving, communication, information retrieval, working with others and the effective use of general IT facilities.
 (G1) D2: Plan self-learning and improve performance, as the foundation for lifelong learning/CPD.
 (G2) D3: Monitor and adjust a personal programme of work on an on-going basis (G3m) D4: Exercise initiative and personal responsibility, which may be as a team member or leader.
-(G4) C Teaching and Learning Strategy Α A Knowledge and understanding Through a combination of lectures, seminars, tutorials, practical classes, coursework, design, computer sessions, project work and self-study.
-Throughout the course students have module guides relevant to each topic of study, giving additional reading material, which students are encouraged to use for private study to consolidate the formal learning process, and both broaden and deepen their knowledge and understanding in the subject area. В Intellectual skills Intellectual skills are developed throughout the course of teaching and learning.
+(G4) C Teaching and Learning Strategy

+Through a combination of lectures, seminars, tutorials, practical classes, coursework, design, computer sessions, project work and self-study.
+Throughout the course students have module guides relevant to each topic of study, giving additional reading material, which students are encouraged to use for private study to consolidate the formal learning process, and both broaden and deepen their knowledge and understanding in the subject area.

+B Intellectual skills

+Intellectual skills are developed throughout the course of teaching and learning.
 Analysis and problem-solving skills are further developed through regular tutorial sheets and design-based exercises.
-Experimental, research and design skills are further developed through coursework exercises, laboratory, research and design projects. С Practical Skills Practical skills are developed through the teaching and learning course.
+Experimental, research and design skills are further developed through coursework exercises, laboratory, research and design projects.

+C Practical Skills

+Practical skills are developed through the teaching and learning course.
 Experimental skills are developed through laboratory experiments and project work.

-D Transferrable Skills Transferrable skills are developed through a combination of coursework, presentations, provision of module guides, setting coursework deadlines, laboratory experiments, project work, design work and individual learning.
+D Transferrable Skills

+Transferrable skills are developed through a combination of coursework, presentations, provision of module guides, setting coursework deadlines, laboratory experiments, project work, design work and individual learning.

-D Assessments U Assessments
+D Assessments